solarrabbit99/fastlin/README.md

 # Fastlin

 The fastest and most lightweight linearizability tester you will ever find.

-It is so fast that it is finally practical to test millions of operations, which has never been possible before.
-Only constraint is values added to the data types must be distinct.
+See [paper on arXiv](https://doi.org/10.48550/arXiv.2410.04581) for detailed description and proof of correctness of the underlying algorithms.

 ## Histories